 Under federal law, you have the legal right to access abortion counseling and services to terminate a pregnancy.
 If you are a minor and become pregnant (whether or not from a sexual assault), you have the right to seek an abortion without parental consent through a process called "judicial bypass."
-The right to access an abortion may be limited by how far along you are, so if you are considering your options, it is best to seek additional information as soon as you can.
+Judicial bypass is done by filing a request with the Juvenile Court in the county where the pregnant juvenile resides.
+The right to access an abortion may be limited by how far along you are pregnancy has progressed, so if you are considering your options, it is best to seek additional information as soon as you can.
 For more information on that process and to discuss all of your options, contact a local abortion services provider.
-A list of service providers can be found here: https://prochoiceohio.org/issue/abortion-clinics/ Note: if you are working with a sexual assault survivor advocate, they may be legally prevented from providing you information on all of your options related to an unintended pregnancy.
+A list of service providers can be found here: https://prochoiceohio.org/issue/abortion-clinics/

+Note: if you are working with a sexual assault survivor advocate, they may be legally prevented from providing you information on all of your options related to an unintended pregnancy.

-If a child is conceived as a result of rape or sexual battery, then you may seek a declaration by the court that will result in the offending parent (or any of his/her relatives) having no parental rights except the obligation to pay child support.
+If a child is conceived as a result of rape or sexual battery, then you may seek a declaration by the court that will result in the offending parent (or any of their relatives) having no parental rights except the obligation to pay child support.
 See R.C.
 3109.50-507 and R.C.
 3109.042(B).
 To qualify for this relief, the parent must have been convicted of rape or sexual battery, the victim must be the person asking for relief, the child was conceived as a result of the rape or sexual battery, and a DNA test must confirm parentage.
 See R.C.
 3109.501(B).
 The family of the perpetrator can have no visitation rights unless the victim-parent agrees.
 See R.C.
 3109.056.